Elements of Statecraft: Defense, Diplomacy, and Intelligence (LPPS 7050)

 Ms. Joan Mower

-Ms. Joan Mower lectured on U.S. strategic communications and public diplomacy.
-She is the Director of Business Development Office at the US Agency for Global Media (USAGM), the U.S. Government agency which oversees the Voice of America (VOA), Radio Free Europe, Radio Free Asia, Radio/TV Marti and the Middle East Broadcasting Corp.
-Her office handles partnerships with more than 4,000 broadcast and digital stations around the world, with offices in Cape Town, Accra, Bangkok and Prague.
+Ms. Joan Mower is a public media expert who lectures on U.S. strategic communications and public diplomacy.
+She was previously the director of the Business Development Office at the US Agency for Global Media (USAGM), the U.S. Government agency which oversees the Voice of America (VOA), Radio Free Europe, Radio Free Asia, Radio/TV Marti and the Middle East Broadcasting Corp.
+In that role, she handled partnerships with more than 4,000 broadcast and digital stations around the world, with offices in Cape Town, Accra, Bangkok and Prague.